pompeucosta/Betting-WebApp/README.md

 ### User Information on Profile Page

 On profile page it is displayed the user information and their active bets using ```/getUserInfo``` and ```/getBets``` endpoints, respectively.

+## Simulate Live Events

+The API we were using to retrieve real life events stopped working and started asking for a credit card, so in order to simulate live events update we created the ```/simulateDummyData``` endpoint.
+We can use this endpoint to toggle a boolean state variable that updates game information accordingly.
+Based on the state, the game data is modified to reflect changes earlier (when true) or later (when false) in time.